Updated on 15 September 2020.

 If you are looking for a group to join, these are the top picks starting with …

 1. Australian Business Collaborative with Angela Henderson

 At just over 3,200 members, it may not be the biggest group, but it is an incredibly active one.
-Started by the founder of Finlee and Me and Angela Henderson Consulting, Angela Henderson, it is a space filled with a lot of support and guidance.
-There is a theme for every day.
-What is really stands out about this group is the genuine input and interaction from the founder.
-Daily, she shares insights into business (and she has run two highly successful ones), lessons and info from big-ticket events she attends (on sharing the knowledge) and supporting and encouraging the members with weekly celebratory callouts.
+Started by the founder of Finlee and Me and Angela Henderson Consulting, Angela Henderson, it’s a space filled with a lot of support and guidance.
+There’s a theme for every day.
+What really stands out about this group is the genuine input and interaction from the founder.
+Angela shares daily insights into business, lessons and info from big-ticket events she attends.
+She also supports and encourages the members with weekly celebratory callouts.

 Angela said she started the group as a place she could share her knowledge.
 “As a business consultant, I dedicate a lot time to learning.
 People come to me for guidance and support, so it is vital I keep my skills and knowledge up to date.
 It just made sense to extend that to more people,” she said.